a touch of william - the photography, poetry, and philosophies of william

 or if space is limited, simply: courtesy of www.wsharing.com

-Additionally, if you use my photography in a website, a link to the wsharing site should appear someplace within that site.
-If you let me know where you have placed the site link, a reciprocal link will be added to this site in our links section.
+Additionally, if you use my photography in a website, including social media, a link to the wsharing site should appear someplace within that site.
+If you let me know where you have placed the site link, a reciprocal link will be added to this site in my links section.

-[Poetry & Pictures] [Scrapbook Photos] [Quotes & Philosophies]
+[Poetry & Pictures Books] [Scrapbook Photos] [Quotes & Philosophies]

 [HOME]

 Background photo note: The background on this page is a photograph I took which was out of focus to start with.
 But, rather than discard it, I reduced the size and flipped it horizontally, then vertically, then horizontally again, using an old Corel Photo House program, then pieced the four "mirror" components together using Corel Photo Paint (so they would create a seamless image when repeated).
 Afterwards, I added additional blurring with an MGI "glass effect."
 I like to experiment with creating unique or unusual backgrounds.
-I might begin with one of my images or use a commercially produced general page background, which I decide I don't want to display exactly as it came with the particular program I bought.
-Unlike my other pictures throughout the site, which will clearly state if there has been any manipulation, backgrounds will not normally be notated.
-I give myself a pretty wide latitude with backgrounds - they can be great fun - especially if I'm not in too much of a hurry to complete a page.
+I might begin with one of my images or use a commercially produced general background, which I decide I do not want to display exactly as it looked with the particular program it was included in.
+Unlike my "no manipulation" policy concerning my other pictures throughout the site, I give myself a pretty wide latitude with manipulating backgrounds.
+Most of the time I still use very basic stuff for my backgrounds, and obviously have a few favorites.
+But, they can be great fun to work on and experiment with, especially if I am not in too much of a hurry to complete a page.